 METIS is one of the three first instruments for the European Extremely Large Telescope (ELT), Europe’s next-generation ground-based telescope for optical and infrared wavelengths which is currently under construction at the ESO site at Cerro Armazones in Chile.

-After Phase A studies and technology development projects, the agreement for building METIS has been signed on 28 September 2015 between the PI institute and ESO.
-Since then METIS is in the Preliminary Design Phase (PDR) with the PDR scheduled for May 2019.
+The agreement for building METIS had been signed on 28 September 2015 between the PI institute and ESO.